mpaglia0/Iudas/README.md

 # Basic theme configuration

-:warning: All following configurations are valid only for **Z** theme.
+:warning: All following configuration params are valid only for **Z** theme.

 All properties have to be entered in ``pelicanconf.py``.